 The Nahang (Whale) is an Iranian built diesel-electric submarine.
+This single prototype was initiated to develope and validate Iran's ability to design and manufacture larger submarines than the Ghadir class.
 Its design and construction were said to have involved 220 researchers, and 1.2 million hours of scientific and industrial work.
 The Nahang submarine, Iran's second homemade submarine, is reportedly one of the country's "largest" defense projects, thought this claim is hard to square with the small number of people involved.

 In 2006 the Iranian Navy displayed what it declared to be its first submarine designed and produced without the help of foreign assistance, part of its general goal of military self-sufficiency.
 "The submarine is fully adapted to the Gulf," Rear Admiral Sajjad Kouchaki said.
-The submarine, named Nahang (whale in Farsi), is a midget submarine with mockups showing it carrying its armament (primarily mines) externally to save space.
+Nahang is a midget submarine with mockups showing it carrying its armament (primarily mines) externally to save space.
 Iranian authorities also described the Nahang as having an anti-ship missile capability, though it was unclear at the time how such an arrangement would be achieved on the small craft.